petrickjerico/tp/docs/UserGuide.md

 ### **View last quiz attempt**: `quiz score flset`
 Shows the last attempt of a specific flashcard set.

-It comprises of the following information:
+It contains the following information:
 - Score (percentage out of 100%), and
 - List of questions each followed by answers from the last attempt
 - Indicators of whether the question is answered correctly (shown as tick and cross) beside each question